 Non Urgent Clinical Queries

-Please call the nurse on (01) 428 4403 (please leave a message with your name, hospital number or date of birth, contact details and information in relation to your query and a nurse will return your call)
+Please call main NCC reception (01) 416 2141 and press option 3 to leave a message with your name, hospital number or date of birth, contact details and information in relation to your query and a nurse will return your call.

 For Urgent Care